Red Mountain AVA: History

+In 2007, Chateau Ste Michelle and Marchesi Antinori invested 6.5 million dollars in the appellation to purchase vineyards and establish a winery to produce their joint venture wine, Col Solare.
+In 2013 the Aquilini family purchased 670 acre on Red Mountain establishing Aquilini Family Vineyards.

 Terroir

-Red Mountain is named for the cheatgrass' vibrant red-wine springtime bloom.
+Red Mountain is named from the vibrant red-wine springtime bloom of the cheatgrass.

 Topography

 The Missoula floods, a series of massive floods that occurred at the end of the last Ice Age, profoundly affected the soils of Red Mountain.
 The fast traveling flood waters, estimated at 390 m tall, would sweep around the east and west edges of Red Mountain, creating powerfully back-eddies.
-As a result of the back-eddies, sediments were deposited in an irregular manner, creating a heterogeneous soil with a series of gravel lenses.
+As a result, sediments were deposited in an irregular manner, creating a heterogeneous soil with a series of gravel lenses.
 In the 10,000 years since the Missoula floods, wind-blown loess was deposited, creating a thin mantle of dunes that vary in thickness throughout the Red Mountain region.
 This has created a series of soils that differ from those of the immediately surrounding area.

 The topography to the northeast features part of the Columbia Basin lowlands where the Columbia River turns southward towards the Saddle Mountains.
 With elevations ranging from 500 to 1500 ft, the landscape dominates this area of the lower Yakima Valley.
 Red Mountain derives its name from the red-wine springtime bloom of the drooping brome or "cheatgrass" on its slopes.
 The soil in the area is very gravelly, with high alkalinity (high pH) and calcium carbonate content.